-Workforce challenge: Timmons discussed the primary workforce challenge before the sector—a projected growth of unfilled jobs—and how the NAM is aiming to overcome it.
+Workforce challenge: Timmons discussed the primary workforce challenge before the sector—a projected growth of unfilled jobs—and how manufacturers are aiming to overcome it.

 Education: The importance of reaching the next generation of manufacturers early cannot be overstated, Timmons told the audience.